-The Table > Text to Columns command allows you to distribute text entered in one table cell into multiple columns.
+The Worksheet > Text to columns menu command allows you to distribute text entered in one table cell into multiple columns.
 For example, if a cell contains a sentence, this command will move each single word into its own column.

 You apply this command as follows: